 By: Catherine H. Knott, Ph.D.

-When Monty Roberts (author of The Man Who Listens to Horses) talks about gaining the trust and affection of a horse, especially a difficult or untrained horse, he talks about observing the horse, learning his language, which he calls “Equus”, and then speaking that language back to the horse through nonverbal communication that is meaningful for the horse.
-Our children are more complex beings, but similar to the challenging horses that Monty Roberts worked with, they need extra support to build trust and affectionate bonds with others.
-Because they have a harder time reaching out to others socially, they need someone to reach out to them who can speak their language, and understand what is most exciting to them.
+When Monty Roberts (author of The Man Who Listens to Horses) talks about gaining the trust and affection of a horse, especially a difficult or untrained horse, he talks about observing the horse, learning his language, which he calls “Equus. ” Then he speaks that language back to the horse through nonverbal communication that is meaningful for the horse.
+Our children are more complex beings, but similar to Monty Roberts’ challenging horses. hey need extra support to build trust and affectionate bonds with others.
+Because children with autism have a harder time reaching out to others socially, they need someone to reach out to them.
+Someone who can speak their language and understand what is most exciting to them.
 A parent is the very best person to fill that need.

-An older teenager developed a passion for learning about trees, but in fact what he loved most was the peaceful solitude and lack of criticism he experienced when he was alone in the forest.
+An older teenager developed a passion for learning about trees.
+At first, his parents didn’t know what he loved most was the peaceful solitude and lack of criticism he experienced when he was alone in the forest.
 Studying trees when he couldn’t be in the forest was a way to reconnect to that powerful, peaceful experience.
-His family might have tried to create a more peaceful environment at home, or tried to criticize his social behavior less harshly if they had understood his interest better.
+His family might have tried to create a more peaceful environment at home or been less critical of his social behavior if they understood his interest better.

 Discerning true needs and wants: giving the right gifts to your child and yourself.

 Catherine Knott is an anthropologist and educator specializing in education, community, environment, and agriculture.
-She received her Bachelors Degree from Yale University, and her Ph.D. from Cornell University.
+She received her Bachelor’s Degree from Yale University, and her Ph.D. from Cornell University.